 When the system's power is on, this LED will light.
-When the system is in the SI (POS - Power On Suspend) or S3 (STR - Suspend To RAM) state, it will blink every second.
+When the system is in the S1 (POS - Power On Suspend) state, it will blink every second.
+When the system is in the S3 (STR - Suspend To RAM) state, it will blink every second.